0209Eugene/pokemon-type-checker_ver0/README.md

 # pokemon-type-checker_ver0
-This is pokemon type checker using React and GraphQL
+This is the pokemon type checker using React and GraphQL.